HyperviewHQ/hyperview_docs/documentation/user-guide/alarm-management/index.md

 ## Alarm Policies

 An Alarm Event can trigger a notification.
-Notification can be sent to a user, a group, or to a {ref}`Notification <notifications-doc>`
+Notifications can be sent to a user, a group, or to a {ref}`Notification <notifications-doc>`
 Channel.